 3) Review your assets.
-Figure out how much equity you have in your home, vehicle, etc. Do you own property other than a homestead property?
+Figure out how much equity you have in your home, vehicle, etc. Do you own property other than homestead property?
 Do you have any financial accounts like stocks, bonds, or money market accounts?
 Make a comprehensive list for yourself and your attorney.

-1) Sell or Transfer any property.
+1) Sell or transfer any property.
 If you own any land, financial assets, business interests or other types of valuable property, do not sell or transfer anything to a third party prior to discussing your bankruptcy options with an attorney.

 2) Incur additional debt.
 Do not use your credit cards or incur additional credit if you are on the brink of insolvency.
-It may likely be considered fraud and not dischargeable in a bankruptcy proceeding.
+It may be considered fraud and may not dischargeable in a bankruptcy proceeding.

 These are just a few examples of things to consider if you are contemplating filing for bankruptcy.
 Come see us today to get the answers to all your questions and keep from taking any missteps that may affect your ability to file that bankruptcy case you and your family may need to file.